On the irreducibility of $p$-adic Banach principal series of $p$-adic reductive groups: Introduction

 To prove the proposition, we first show by the geometric lemma (cf.\ Proposition~\ref{prop:whittaker criterion}) that any generic subrepresentation $\pi$ of $(\Ind_{B}^{G} \tau)^\sm$ contains an element $f$ that is supported on the big cell $B\backslash B w_0 U$, where $w_0$ is the longest Weyl group element.
 Then we deduce by a $p$-adic approximation argument (Lemma~\ref{lem:supported on big cell}) that $\pi$ is dense in $(\Ind_{B}^{G} \tau)^\cts$.

-In fact, Proposition~\ref{prop:generic-intro} generalizes to arbitrary $\alggrp G$, where we say that a smooth representation $\pi$ is \emph{generic} if the twisted coinvariants $\pi_{U,\theta}$ are nonzero for some character $\theta \colon U \to C^\times$ that is non-trivial on each simple root subgroup.
+In fact, Proposition~\ref{prop:generic-intro} generalizes to arbitrary $\alggrp G$, where we say that a smooth representation $\pi$ is \emph{generic} if the twisted coinvariants $(\pi \otimes \o C)_{U,\theta}$ are nonzero for some character $\theta \colon U \to \o C^\times$ that is non-trivial on each simple root subgroup.
+(Here $\o C$ is an algebraic closure of $C$.)
 We then generalize Theorem~\ref{thm:GLn-irred-intro} to $\GL_n(D)$, where $D$ is a finite-dimensional division algebra, see Theorem~\ref{thm:GL(n,D),dim>1}.
 (Note that by Theorem~\ref{thm:criterion-intro} we may assume that the inducing representation $\sigma$ is smooth.)
 For this we generalize Bernstein--Zelevinsky's theory of derivatives~\cite{MR0579172}, cf.\ subsection~\ref{sec:GL(n,D)}.